Preparing your submission for aspeers

 Your paper needs to have a strong thesis.
 Please also make sure to organize your paper around this thesis and use all your arguments and readings to develop and prove it.
 Your whole paper in itself, in argument, language, and style of writing, thus has to be argumentative, not descriptive—it has to analyze, not describe.
 Accordingly, try to focus on functional relationships, not lists of observations.

 Having a clear and precise thesis also helps your paper’s coherence, a central feature of an effective scholarly argument.
 This means that your overall argument is easy to comprehend because your supporting arguments are presented in a logical and functional order and are effectively connected to strengthen your point.
 The same principle of organization should also be reflected in your paragraphs, each of which should contain ideas supporting only that paragraph’s central thought.
-Both within and between paragraphs, appropriate transition signals (i.e. phrases such as ‘first of all,’ ‘the second important characteristic,’ and ‘in conclusion’) can improve coherence.
+In addition, each paragraph should begin with a topic sentence that summarizes what the paragraph will be about.
+Both within and between paragraphs, appropriate transition signals (e.g., phrases such as ‘first of all,’ ‘the second important characteristic,’ and ‘in conclusion’) can improve coherence.

 In fleshing out your argument, please keep in mind that aspeers has a diverse audience covering the full range of American studies.
 Not everybody will be familiar with the historical events or the primary (and secondary) texts you work with.
 Please use short sentences, possibly in footnotes, to contextualize events or texts to a degree that enables your readers to follow your argument.
 Also, please provide short plot summaries of the primary texts you use.
 If your paper gets accepted, our editors will help you decide how extensive such contextual information needs to be in order to best deliver your argument to our audience.